KeyboardKit/KeyboardKitPro/README.md

 * 🇹🇷 Turkish
 * 🇺🇦 Ukrainian

-The number of available locales is based on your [license tier][Licenses].
+The number of available locales is based on your license.
+The available license tiers can be found on the [KeyboardKit website][Licenses].

 ### 💡 Autocomplete

-KeyboardKit Pro adds an autocomplete engine that supports all for all locales above.

-It also has a web-based engine that fetches suggestions from a remote, configurable data source.
+KeyboardKit Pro adds an autocomplete engine that supports all locales above.
+It also has a web-based autocomplete engine that fetches suggestions from a remote web service or api.

 [Read more here][Autocomplete]